cupbop/CuPBoP/docs/CONTRIBUTING.md

 ## How to contribute?

 0. (Optional) Open an issue and discuss your idea before start
-1. Fork the latest version COX
+1. Fork the latest version CuPBoP
 2. Commit to the forked repo
-3. Create a Pull Request to COX main branch
+3. Create a Pull Request to CuPBoP main branch

 ## Code style